 Whatever your question about any Monogram major appliance, GE Answer Center® information service is available to help.
 Your call-and your question-will be answered promptly and courteously.
-Call the GE Answer Center® Monday to Friday, 8 a.m. to 10 p.m.
-EST, and Saturday, 8 a.m. to 7 p.m.
-EST.
+And you can call any time.
+GE Answer Center® service is open 24 hours a day, 7 days a week.